leneumann/ProtoMapper/README.md

 ## Additional information
-This project uses a pipeline of CI;CD using Github + Cirle CI + Codecov + Nuget, thanks to @github/tcfialho https://codecov.io/gh/leneumann/ProtoMapper
+This project uses a pipeline of CI/CD using Github + Cirle CI + Codecov + Nuget, thanks to @github/tcfialho This project was created only to help others to use a fluent interface with protobuf-net (https://github.com/mgravell/protobuf-net) and was used together with the protobuf-net. https://codecov.io/gh/leneumann/ProtoMapper